-I love this meal because it’s quick, easy, and I almost always have all the ingredients on hand, and its one of my kiddos favorites!
+I love this meal because it’s quick, easy, and I almost always have all the ingredients on hand!

 Creamy Marinara is a meatless sauce that comes together with a few pantry and fresh ingredients in a matter of minutes!
 Don’t have fresh basil and garlic use dried.
 Like I said this recipe is easy and forgiving.
 The only thing that is unforgivable is if you don’t make this for your family!!